bartelto/total-recall/README.md

 # Total Recall

-*Total Recall* is just a fun memory game... but I couldn't resist tying it in to the Arnold Schwartzenegger film of the same name.
+*Total Recall* is just a fun memory game... but I couldn't resist tying it in to the Arnold Schwarzenegger film of the same name.
 Click all of the various Arnies, if you can &mdash; but don't click any of them twice, or the game is over!

 Try it! [bartelto.github.io/total-recall](http://bartelto.github.io/total-recall)